inetum-orleans/mutagen-helper/README.md

 ```

 You can set `include` and `exclude` to disable auto_configure feature for some sub-directories.

+By default, if a configuration file is present in a project directory, it will still be used to create the project,
+but your can set `ignore_project_configuration` to let auto configuration create the session.

 Environment variables and default values
 ----------------------------------------